 Mr Agnew was educated in Adelaide, Perth and Boston and his qualifications include MBA, M.Sc., B.E.
 (Hons) and the Harvard AMP.
 He is an Honorary Doctor of Curtin University.

 John M. Barrington

-Mr Barrington was appointed to the Board of HCF and Manchester Unity in November 2014 and as a Director of the Corporate Trustee of the HCF Research Foundation in April 2017.
-Mr Barrington is Chair of the HCF Risk & Compliance Committee and a member of the Audit & Finance Committee and the Nomination Committee.
+Mr Barrington was appointed to the Board of HCF in November 2014 and as a Director of the Corporate Trustee of the HCF Research Foundation in April 2017.
+Mr Barrington is Chair of the HCF Risk, Compliance and Sustainability Committee and a member of the Audit & Finance Committee and the Nomination Committee.
 He was Acting Managing Director of HCF between March and July 2017.
 He was appointed to the Board of HCF Life Insurance Company Pty Limited in February 2019, is Chair of the HCF Life Risk & Compliance Committee and a member of the HCF Life Audit & Finance Committee.

 Mr Barrington was the Principal of Barrington Legal, a law firm located in Sydney, with more than 40 years in practice specialising in insurance law, superannuation, banking and finance.
 He was formerly General Counsel for the National Mutual Life Association, Chief Executive of CUNA Mutual Limited and Mutual Community Limited.
 Mr Barrington served as Chair of Intrinsic Value Investment Limited and Albert Court Aged Care Edgecliff.
 Until January 2017, he was Chair of Meridian Lawyers and a Director of Guild Group Holdings.

 Mr Barrington has extensive experience (both strategically and operationally) in financial services and private health insurance, in particular relating to financial oversight, regulatory requirements, policy frameworks and governance.
 He has previously served as a Council Member of the Private Health Insurance Administration Council (PHIAC).